War memorials in Brighton Township, Chippewa Township and Hopewell Township, Beaver County, Pennsylvania

 Proposed Hardy Field Memorial

 Since 1776 many Americans have answered their call to duty by serving in the military protecting liberty.
 It is with this in mind that we wish to build a memorial not only for Dylan but for our other military service members in Beaver County who have also paid this high cost for freedom.
 There are many in Beaver County who have served or are presently serving.

 Three memorials will be built to represent the places Dylan spent his childhood.
 In Brighton Twp., the memorial will be displayed at the Hardy Field flagpole.
 At Hopewell Twp, the memorial will be displayed at Hopewell Community Park.
-The Chippewa Twp. memorial location will be announced soon.
+The Chippewa Twp. memorial location will be located at Veterans Park.

 To honor our veterans and those presently serving, the patio portion of the memorials will have honor bricks with their names engraved on the bricks.
 The memorials will also have a story board describing our struggle for freedom since 1776, depicting Beaver County’s involvement in the fight for freedom.

 These memorials will honor those who have paid the ultimate sacrifice.
 But they are also about us, the living.
 Their stories of duty, courage, sacrifice and love of country, remind us of what is good in ourselves.
 It teaches our children what is great about America and fulfills the unwritten contract we citizens have with our military.
 If we send our military to foreign lands to defend us, and while defending us they die, we will honor them.
 They will not be forgotten.